railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 Supplier goods receipt forms are automatically prepared by Open ERP by the purchase management process.
-You'll find a list of all the awaited receipts in the menu :menuselection:`Stock Management --> Incoming Goods --> Packing to Process`.
+You'll find a list of all the awaited receipts in the menu :menuselection:`Stock Management --> Incoming Products --> Packing to Process`.
 Use the order number or the supplier name to find the right goods receipt form for confirmation of a goods in.
 This approach enables you to control quantities received by referring to the quantities ordered.